boytchev/etudes/index.md

 This is a repository for the source code of various 3D programlets.

+### Negative spave [Three.js]
+Negative space is when the shape of an object is defined by the solid space around it.
+The object per se does not exist.
+This model of a negative space kanji is actually a homework assignment for my students.
+It is given 9 hours after they met Three.js and JavaScript for the first time.
+[Live demo](threejs/negative-space.html).

 ### Matrix chaplet [WebGL]
 Object data may not contain vertex coordinates at all.
 The data buffer of this étude contains the numbers 0 to 59 that define a circle, which is transformed by matrices into a chaplet.
 [Live demo](webgl/matrix-chaplet.html).